 Sir John Egan’s skills lay more with people and processes rather than design or engineering.
 However, his contribution to Jaguar’s survival was real and unquestionable.
 Without his efforts, Jaguar simply could not have been revived.
-During the boom years of the mid-1980’s, Egan and his finance director, John Edwardes wisely invested Jaguar’s profits; their policy of forward-buying US currency providing a vital buffer against the volatility of the money markets.
+During the boom years of the mid-1980’s, Egan and his finance director, John Edwardes wisely invested Jaguar’s profits – their policies providing a vital buffer against the volatility of the money markets.
 It also provided them with massive profits, bolstering the business and his reputation for fiscal prudence.

 Meanwhile, the close of 1990 saw another another giant leave the stage.
-Margaret Thatcher, the UK Prime Minister who presided over the economic conditions for Jaguar’s success, was ousted by elements within the Conservative party fed up with her arrogance and dogmatism.
+Margaret Thatcher, the UK Prime Minister who presided over the economic conditions for Jaguar’s success, was ousted by elements within the Conservative party.
 As the the cameras flashed and a tearful iron lady clambered into the official car that would carry her into the history books, it was perhaps appropriate that her chariot of exile should be an XJ40.
-It was after all, ‘Maggie’s motor‘…
+It was after all, ‘Maggie’s motor‘.

-Bent on beating General Motors to the punch, it appears the Blue Oval not only overpaid but failed to carry out a sufficiently thorough pre-purchase inspection.
+Bent on beating General Motors to the punch, it appears the Blue Oval not only overpaid but neglected the necessary due diligence.
 As the scale of Jaguar’s issues became clear, budgets and new car programmes were slashed.
 It didn’t take long for the briefings to start, the US giant unashamedly publicising their findings, seemingly oblivious to the negative PR this would engender – to say nothing about morale.

 With Egan gone, hardnut manufacturing expert, Bill Hayden was drafted out of retirement.
-He made no bones about what he thought of the Browns Lane factory, telling the press the only worse facility he’d toured was in Soviet Russia.
-Hayden’s abrasive style put the fear of God into the workforce, allowing him to push through reforms Egan could never have envisaged.
+He made no bones about what he thought of the Browns Lane factory, comparing it to Soviet Russia.
+Hayden’s abrasive style put the fear of God into the workforce, allowing him to push through reforms Egan could never have countenanced.

-Deputy Chairman, John Grant was more emollient however, telling journalists; “Jaguar’s efficiency is not good.
+Deputy Chairman, John Grant was more emollient, telling journalists; “Jaguar’s efficiency is not good.
 The working practices are not modern and this will have to change”.
 He also pointed out that few of Jaguar’s suppliers met Ford’s Q1 quality standards, but that ‘Ford is helping’.

 Manufacturing received the bulk of investment, while engineering bore the brunt of the cuts.
 Not only did Jim Randle lose much of his team, Hayden decreed that most of Geoff Lawson’s stylists would be outsourced across Ford’s studios.
 Desperate rearguard action saw William Clay Ford intervene, allowing a shrunken styling team to remain in place.